PelionIoT/mbl-docs/Docs/building_images/intro.md

-# Building a MBL images
+# Building an MBL image

 <span class="tips">**Tip**: If you downloaded an evaluation image, you can skip the build stage [and go directly to writing](../first-image/writing-an-image-to-supported-boards.html).</span>